DrC0okie/HEIG_CLD_Labo2/README.md

 #### DB instance classes

-The DB instance class determines the computation and memory capacity of an Amazon RDS DB instance.
-A DB instance class consists of both the DB instance type and the size.
-In our case we selected the db.t3.micro.
-It provides a baseline performance level, with the ability to burst to full CPU usage.
-These instance classes provide more computing capacity than the previous db.t2 instance classes.
-They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor.
+The computation and memory capacity of an Amazon RDS DB instance are determined by its DB instance class, which comprises the DB instance type and size.
+For this project, we selected the db.t3.micro instance class, which offers a baseline performance level with the ability to burst to full CPU usage.
+These instance classes provide greater computing capacity than the earlier db.t2 instance classes, and they are powered by the AWS Nitro System, a combination of dedicated hardware and a lightweight hypervisor.

 #### Single vs Multi AZ deployment